Design Abstract Requirements:

 AWARENESS OF THE VISUALLY DISABLED

-Berenice Calvario (Professor S. Brett DeBoer), Department of Visual Arts, University of the Pacific 3601 Pacific Avenue Stockton, California 95211
+Berenice Calvario (Professor S. Brett DeBoer), Department of Art and Graphic Design, University of the Pacific 3601 Pacific Avenue Stockton, California 95211

 Crossing the street can be potentially dangerous for an individual who is visually impaired.
 Orientation and mobility specialists provide much of the formal training that make lives easier for the visually impaired by teaching them how to use assistive technology, such as white canes in order to promote independence.
 However, there seems to be a lack of awareness on the part of the general community of what a white cane represents.
 As cars are being manufactured to be more environmentally friendly and have quieter engines, the visually impaired individual has increased difficulty being aware of an oncoming car.
 The consequence of the oncoming driver’s misinterpretation of what a white cane represents could be life threatening.